hornadam8/braille-app/NOTES.md

-edit and delete functions
-make papers visible to other students to review paper sharing (per assignment, user authors one paper, reviews another)
+work on front end with bootstrap edit and delete functions make review join table between user and paper  with content as text paper sharing (per assignment, user authors one paper, reviews another)